 Arshile Gorky: Child’s Companions

-The painting has been shown in YAM’s permanent collection installation, Boundless Visions, which is designed to connect the artists of Montana and the region with those in the broader canon of art.
+The painting was shown in YAM’s permanent collection installation, Boundless Visions, which is designed to connect the artists of Montana and the region with those in the broader canon of art.
 It serves as a distinguished, refreshing, and pivotal piece in an ongoing effort to present and clarify Modernism within the history of American art.

 The team at YAM created an interpretive: a four-sided cabinet that employs two tablet computers, each offering a different way to respond or learn about Gorky.
 Two sides have activities that reinforce activities happening in tours and workshops, offering visitors a chance to explore in a hands-on way.
 The four themes are: